mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 1. *Accounting Cycle*: **"Record, process, report"**, The cyclical process of recording, analyzing, and reporting financial transactions over a specific period.

-1. *Accounts*: A container that tracks specific assets, liabilities, equity, income, or expenses.
+1. *Accounts*: A "container" that tracks specific assets, liabilities, equity, income, or expenses.

 2. *Adjusting entries*: Fixing incomplete or inaccurate records at the end of an accounting period, ensuring the proper accounts and values are entered. (**Cleaning up the financials before reporting**)